d-krupke/cpsat-primer/README.md

 | :------------------------------------------------------------------------------------------------------------------------------------------------: |
 |                Cactus plots maintain clarity and relevance, and show a performance differences between TSPLib and random instances.                |

-However, since cactus plots do not offer insights into individual instances, it's beneficial to complement them with a detailed table of results for the specific model you are focusing on.
+However, since cactus plots do not offer insights into individual instances, it is beneficial to complement them with a detailed table of results for the specific model you are focusing on.
 This approach ensures a more nuanced understanding of model performance across varied instances.
 The following table provides the results for the `add_circuit`-model.